 Run of the Royal Signup, Details & Helpful Hints

-The fourth annual Run of the Royal Corporate Canoe Challenge will be on a Saturday TBD in May 2019, all proceeds benefiting the Royal River Conservation Trust.
+The fourth annual Run of the Royal Corporate Canoe Challenge will be on a Saturday May 18, 2019, all proceeds benefiting the Royal River Conservation Trust.
 The race begins at 10:00 am.
 Pre-race meetings are at 9:30 am.
 The race starts and ends at Yarmouth History Center, East Elm Street, Yarmouth.
-LL Bean will host a paddlers’ clinic Wednesday evening May TBD from 5:3pm to 7:00pm at Yarmouth History Center.
+LL Bean will host a paddlers’ clinic Wednesday evening May 15, 2019 from 5:3pm to 7:00pm at Yarmouth History Center.
 Maine Beer hosts paddlers, guests, and others at Maine Beer in Freeport at 3pm on Saturday after the race.

 The race’s relay format, with eight racers paddling four legs (two paddlers/leg) is an amazing team-building opportunity.
 Though the race is targeted at company and employee teams (with their friends, kids, others), any group is welcome to participate.